jehirsch10/NLLogbook/README.md

 GET operation to find a logbook by ID works correctly.
 It takes an id number in the uri and returns the log entry or a 404 error.

-### GET operation to search for a logbook using a more-like-this query is now implemented.
+### GET operation to search for a logbook using a more-like-this query is now implemented(/moreLikeThis).
-Using the previously mentioned Sparta example, some queries that will find it include:
+Using the previously mentioned Sparta example, some queries(in body) that will find it include:
 - is
 - This
 - fdfsdf is dfd dfdf fdsd